 Herrera's homer came against Cardinals reliever Sam Tuivailala.
 Starter Michael Wacha left the game in the fourth inning with an oblique injury.

 Three of the Phillies' four runs came on homers.
 Cesar Hernandez clubbed a two-run shot against Wacha with two outs in the fourth to give the Phils a 3-1 lead.

 Jake Arrieta turned in a solid start, allowing three runs over six innings.
 Arrieta, however, could not have been happy with the way things ended for him.
 He took a 3-1 lead to the mound in the sixth inning and got a pair of quick outs before allowing a single to Marcell Ozuna to extend the frame.
 Yadier Molina then capitalized with a game-tying, two-run homer on a full-count slider.
 Arrieta gave up just four hits and two of them were homers by Molina.

 J.P.
 Crawford was placed on the disabled list with a broken hand and Mitch Walding was recalled from Triple A (see story).

-The Phillies are off on Thursday.
-They open a three-game series at Washington on Friday night.
+The Phillies are off Thursday.
+They open a three-game series at Washington Friday night.
 Zach Eflin (4-2, 3.43) gets the ball for the Phillies.
 The Nats have not yet announced their starter for that game.